althonos/pyskani/CONTRIBUTING.md

 ### Type hints

 Python objects should be typed where applicable.
-For the Rust code, an external type stub must be maintained; if the `to_svg` arguments are changed, or new arguments are added, make sure to update `_svgbob.pyi` as well.
+For the Rust code, an external type stub must be maintained; make sure to update `pyskani/_skani.pyi` file as well when making changes to the Python interface.

 ### Interfacing with Rust